Home Analysis Services Resources Contact About

 Clustering

 In ExAtlas, three methods of clustering are implemented: (1) hierarchical clustering and (2) "diagonal" clustering, and (3) PCA-based clustering.
 Hierarchical clustering is applied to genes and/or tissues/samples with distance matrix and average linking.
 "Diagonal" clustering is designed for plotting sparse matrices.
 It attempts to place high values near the diagonal by permutation of rows and columns.
-PCA-based clustering is done as follows: gene is associated with a specific principal component (PC) based on highest correlation, and if the change of gene expression along the PC (see figure below) is greater than selected fold change threshold.
+PCA-based clustering is done as follows: gene is associated with a specific principal component (PC) based on highest correlation, and if the change of gene expression along the PC is greater than selected fold change threshold.
+Two clusters of genes are identified with each principal component: those that are positively and negatively correlated with the PC.

 EPFP (Expected Proportion of False Positives)